An exerpt from an interview in Market Wizards by Jack Schwager:

 A. Investing.
 I stumbled onto Wall Street.
 In 1964, I had just finished college and was going on to graduate school.
 I got a summer job through a guy I met, who happened to work for a Wall Street firm.
 I didn’t know anything about Wall Street at the time.
 I didn’t know the difference between stocks and bonds.
 I didn’t even know that there was a difference between stocks and bonds.
 All I knew about Wall Street was that it was somewhere in New York and something unpleasant had happened there in 1929.
 After that summer, I went to Oxford during 1964-1966.
 Whereas all the Americans I knew at Oxford were interested in politics, I was more interested in reading the Financial Times.

 More on Rogers can be found here.
 He has been a regular on CNBC over the years.
-Rogers appeared in Michael Covel's film "Broke: The New American Dream".
+Rogers appeared in Michael Covel’s film “Broke: The New American Dream”.
+Jim Rogers was originally profiled in the Market Wizards.
+His was a founding partner with George Soros in the Quantum Fund.

 Articles on Louis Bacon: